 Standardized patients - the very human community members who have been specially trained to accurately portray specific roles or conditions - are used in conjunction with simulation technologies in this facility.

 The 12,600 square-foot facility is equipped with a number of features, including:

-Ted James, a UVM Medical Center oncology surgeon and UVM College of Medicine associate professor, is director of Clinical Simulation.
+Ted James, a UVM Medical Center oncology surgeon and Larner College of Medicine at UVM associate professor, is director of Clinical Simulation.
 Funding for the project came from a gift of the late Thomas Sullivan, MD, who worked and taught at UVM Medical Center and UVM, and a $1.75 million grant secured by U.S. Senator Patrick Leahy.